jarrodmillman/networkx/doc/developer/core_developer.rst

 throwing the contributor's work away!

-Please add a note to a pull request after you push new changes; GitHub does not send out notifications for these.
+Please add a note to a pull request after you push new changes; GitHub may not send out notifications for these.

 Merge Only Changes You Understand
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~